euxoa/tirpat/README.md

 * The script `obsloop.sh` has parameters at the start, and more in `arecord` and `analyze.py` calls, you need to check them and edit approriately.
 First run `arecord` manually, then do the same with the analyzer to find correct parameters.
-Finally, run the who script with files of a few seconds only to see it works.
+Finally, run the whole script with `duration` set short to see everything it works.

 The script `species.py` is more generally useful for checking observations from CSV-style result files of the BirdNET Analyzer, and for splitting high-confidence samples from the original audio files to be